Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

 The \defin{interior}, $\interior(G)$, of a near-triangulation $G$ is the interior of the cycle that bounds the outer face of $G$.

-\begin{lem} Let $G$ be a near-triangulation, and let $v$ and $w$ be two points (possibly vertices) on the boundary of the outer face of $G$ such that $vw$ is not an edge of the outer face of $G$.
-Then there exists a simple open curve $C:(0,1)\to\interior(G)$ with endpoints $v$ and $w$ that is proper with respect to $G$. \end{lem}
+\begin{lem} Let $G$ be a near-triangulation, and let $v$ and $w$ be two points (possibly vertices) on the boundary of the outer face of $G$ such that no edge of the outer face of $G$ contains $v$ and $w$.
+Then there exists a simple curve $C:[0,1]\to\interior(G)\cup\{v,w\}$ with endpoints $v$ and $w$ that is proper with respect to $G$. \end{lem}

-\begin{proof} (\citet{dalozzo.dujmovic.ea:drawing} give a 2-line proof of \cref{dumb_lemma} using Tutte's convex embedding theorem.)
-If $vw$ if a (internal) edge of $E(G)$ then the curve $C$ consists of the edge $vw$.
-Then $C$ contains the edge $vw$, intersects each other edge incident to $v$ or $w$ in one point, and does not intersect any other edge of $G$, so $C$ is proper with respect to $G$.
+\begin{proof} If $vw$ is an (internal) edge of $E(G)$, then the curve $C$ consists of the edge $vw$, which clearly satisfies the requirements of the lemma.

-Since $vw$ is not an internal edge of $G$ and since $G$ is a near-triangulation, there is no internal face of $G$ that contains both $v$ and $w$ on its boundary.
-Refer to \cref{dumb_lemma_fig}.
-Let $f_v$ be some internal face that contains $v$ and $f_w$ some internal face that contains $w$.
-Let $G^+$ be the weak dual of $G$.
-Let $D:[0,1]\to\interior(G)$ be a simple open curve with one endpoint in $f_v$ and one in $f_w$ such that $D$ does not contain any vertices of $G$, as illustrated in \cref{dumb_lemma_fig}(b).
-The sequence of faces of $G$ intersected by $D$ defines a walk $W$ in $G^+$ with endpoints $f_v$ and $f_w$.
-The walk $W$ contains a path $P$ in $G^+$ from $f_v$ to $f_w$.
-When traversing the path $P$ from $f_v$ to $f_w$, let $f_v'$ be the last face on $P$ that contains $v$ on its boundary; and, let $f_w'$ be the first face on $P$ that contains $w$ on its boundary.
-Let the resulting sub-path between $f_v'$ and $f_w'$ be denoted by $P'$.